-The 2021/22 Internal Audit plan was presented to the previous Audit and Governance Committee, and we are in the process of undertaking the planning meetings for the audits identified within the programme for 2021/22.
+The 2021/22 Internal Audit plan was presented and agreed at a previous Audit and Governance Committee, and we are in the process of undertaking the planning meetings for the audits identified within the programme for 2021/22.
 The table of audits, and their planned dates have been included in Appendix B, below.
 [To note]